The Soul-making School

 Kimberly Ann Johnson (she/her)

-First Semester Special Guest Teacher: Security & Soma and Second Semester Special Guest Teacher: Sovereignty & Soma
+First Semester Guest Teacher on Security & Soma and Second Semester Guest Teacher on Sovereignty & Soma

 KIMBERLY ANN JOHNSON is a sexological bodyworker, Somatic Experiencing practitioner, postpartum advocate and culture worker.
 She works at the intersection of birth, sex and trauma helping women heal from birth injuries, gynecological surgeries, and sexual boundary violations.
 She is the author of Call of the Wild, the early mothering classic The Fourth Trimester, Reckoning co-authored with Stephen Jenkinson, and the upcoming Erotic Seasons: Tuning into the Rhythms of Women's Spirituality and Sexuality (St. Martin's, 2026).
 She is the creator of MotherCircle, the steward of Mothering the Bones, and leader of Activate Your Inner Jaguar.
 She is the host of the Sex Birth Trauma podcast with over 1.7 million unique downloads over the past 9 years.